yenksam/Mottling-eggshell-images/README.md

 This repository is to share egg images collected for quality inspection of eggs based on eggshell quality on different mottling severity.

 The egg images are categorized into 4 groups:
-1. minor mottling
+1. Minor mottling
-2. mottling with microcrack
+2. Mottling with microcrack
-3. mottling with visible crack
+3. Mottling with visible crack
-4. severe mottling.
+4. Severe mottling.